-In January, the boy looked like a great candidate at DMC Children’s Hospital of Michigan for a procedure called selective dorsal rhizotomy.
+In January, the boy looked like a great candidate at Children’s Hospital of Michigan for a procedure called selective dorsal rhizotomy.
 Basically the spine is opened and the affected nerves are identified and amputated away.

 The parents were told it could take a minimum of 6 months to see even small signs of progress.

 Unable to understand the charts and the prognosis and trajectory and all the words the adults use to figure out what is next, the child figured it out on his own.

 “He crawled over to his walker and we were blown away,” said the mother.

 The boy even had doctors surprised.